Struggling with a 3-way match process for your invoices?

 But if you have different people managing purchases and different people managing the invoices then you need to make sure that there is alignment.

 What does perfect alignment look like?

-It is not uncommon to see finger-pointing between buyers and the AP team.
+It is not uncommon to see finger-pointing between buyers and the Accounts payable team.
 So unless both teams are bought in, there would achieve limited efficiency gains by implementing a 3-way match process.

 a) Review the list of exceptions generated by the system.
 If you have an automated process, then the system should be able to just run the report and send it to you.

 b) In case of exceptions need inputs from business stakeholders, then send emails and follow up with the team.

 c) For missing receipts, follow up with the stakeholders to have them create the receipts.

 d) In case of vendors submit a wrong invoice, then work with them to correct the error and have them resubmit the invoice.

 2. Vendors are aligned to support you with this effort and they are reviewing the invoices for matching errors and making adjustments to avoid such errors.